idlerun/ffmpeg-raspi/README.md

 ## Usage

-Run `build-ffmpeg.sh`.
+Run `build.sh`.
 Expect it to take a very long time (several hours) as it has a lot of work to do.

 It will create a Docker image named `build-ffmpeg-raspi` which contains all source and the compiled ffmpeg.
 Then it runs a container with that image to pull out the `ffmpeg` binaries to the host.